 8 Week World of Wine Courses

-The 8-week World of Wine Course is designed as a practical introduction to the world of wine.
-It is structured for people who enjoy wine and would like to learn more about it in a fun and relaxed environment.
-You need no previous experience – the emphasis is on learning by tasting different varieties of wine with friendly people.
-It is also a great way to meet new friends who share your enjoyment of wine.
+The Eight-week World of Wine Course is designed as a practical introduction to the world of wine.
+It is designed for people who enjoy wine and would like to learn more in a fun and relaxed environment.
+You need no previous experience – the emphasis is on learning by tasting different wine styles with friendly people.
+It is also a great way to meet new friends who share your enjoyment of wine and provides a springboard for all of our other courses and tastings.

 "Excellent presentation, friendly atmosphere - I learned a lot" (Attendee on 8-week course)